Foundation Cracks in Your Woodlands Home

 That said, there is such a thing as a “normal crack.”
-These cracks are caused by shrinkage, which takes place over the normal course of a home’s life.
+These cracks are caused by shrinkage over the normal course of a home’s life.
 It is most common to notice normal shrinkage cracks in the first two years after a home’s construction.
 These cracks are distinctive in some ways:

 1. Size of the Crack